bjsonnen/homelab/README.md

             <a href="https://github.com/open-webui/open-webui">Open-WebUI</a>
         </td>
         <td>
             Open-WebUI makes use of Ollama to offer a web-interface for accessing local LLMs.
+It's using <a href="https://longhorn.io/">Longhorn</a> for storage.
         </td>
     </tr>
     <tr>